Progress and Impact

 Hawa Swaray is a widow and single mother.
 In agricultural trainings of a Welthungerhilfe project in Liberia she learned how to grow fruits and vegetables.
 Now she can feed herself and her family due to her harvest.

-As the World Hunger Index demonstrates, less people are currently suffering hunger than 50, 25 or even 5 years ago.
-Welthungerhilfe did its part to contribute to this statistic, as did many other aid organisations.
+As the GHI demonstrates, fewer people are currently suffering from hunger than 50, 25 or even five years ago.
+WHH did its part to contribute to this statistic, as did many other aid organizations.
 By 2030, hunger can and shall be eliminated around the world.
 The international community has committed to this objective.
-Theoretically, all 7.5 billion people could already be provided for today, but this goal has so far been obstructed by an unequal distribution of resources.
+Theoretically, all eight billion people could already be provided for today, but this goal has so far been obstructed by an unequal distribution of resources.

 In order to make real progress by 2030, the pace of the fight against hunger must be drastically increased.
-For example, if Africa south of the Sahara and South Asia continue to decrease their rates of hunger at their current pace, they will still register moderate to severe rates of hunger by 2030, missing Zero Hunger by a wide margin.
-Politics, economics, science, society and civil social organisations must all improve their collaboration and adjust their strategies and actions to achieve the objectives of the Agenda 2030.
-This is the right of 815 million hungry people.
+For example, if Africa South of the Sahara and South Asia continue to decrease their rates of hunger at their current pace, they will still register moderate to severe rates of hunger by 2030, missing Zero Hunger by a wide margin.
+Politics, economics, science, society and civil social organizations must all improve their collaboration and adjust their strategies and actions to achieve the objectives of Agenda 2030.
+This is the right of up to 828 million hungry people.

 Zero Hunger by 2030 – this monumental task concerns us all.
 Help us achieve a world without hunger!